Godot Tutorials is not sponsored by or affiliated with the Godot game engine.

 Fantasy and movies go hand in hand.

-For the sake of the sequential order I have planned for this article, we will take a look at two movies from the 1960’s.
+For the sake of the sequential order I have planned for this article, we will take a look at two movies

 Both these movies play a big part on the evolution on games we know and love today.